A Comprehensive Survey on Multi-modal Conversational Emotion Recognition with Deep Learning: Introduction

-Before the rise of multi-modal conversation emotion recognition research, early conversational emotion recognition methods \cite{kim2014convolutional, tzinis2018integrating, zhong2019knowledge, lotfian2019curriculum} mainly focused on single-modal text or speech, and they only considered the context dependencies between texts (or speech) and the semantic information of words (or audio) themselves to analyze and recognize emotions \cite{meng2021multi}, \cite{ying2021prediction}, \cite{shou2022conversational}.
-However, only extracting the emotional information contained in the text data may not be enough for the model to understand the emotion expressed by the speaker, because the speaker may be more reserved when expressing his opinion \cite{zhu2023multimodal, ghosal2019dialoguegcn}.
+Before the emergence of multi-modal conversational emotion recognition, early methods \cite{kim2014convolutional, tzinis2018integrating, zhong2019knowledge, lotfian2019curriculum, wen2024personality} primarily relied on single-modal data, such as text or speech.
+These approaches mainly focused on modeling contextual dependencies within the same modality and leveraging the semantic content of words or audio signals to recognize emotions \cite{meng2021multi, ying2021prediction, shou2022conversational, ye2024relevance}.
+However, relying solely on textual information may be insufficient for accurately interpreting a speaker's emotional state, as speakers often express their opinions in a reserved or implicit manner \cite{zhu2023multimodal, ghosal2019dialoguegcn, qin2024language}.
 For example, a speaker may be veiled in expressing his anger, which may result in a more neutral utterance.
-In response to the above problems, multi-modal conversational emotion recognition (MCER) technology was proposed to solve the problem of insufficient expression of text semantic information \cite{shou2023czl}, \cite{shou2023graph}, \cite{ying2021prediction}.
+In response to the above problems, multi-modal conversational emotion recognition (MCER) technology was proposed to solve the problem of insufficient expression of text semantic information \cite{shou2023czl, shou2023graph, ying2021prediction, qin2024language}.
 As shown in Fig. \ref{fig:multimodal}, MCER aims to extract semantic information complementary within and between modalities and identify the emotions expressed by speakers in text, audio, and video.
-The advantage of MCER is that when the emotional polarity of text information is insufficiently expressed \cite{lian2023gcnet}, the model can use visual information (such as facial expressions, etc.) and audio information (such as tone, etc.) to enhance the emotional understanding of text information \cite{10.1145/3503161.3548012}, \cite{yin2023coco}, \cite{10314020}, \cite{10113198}.
+One major advantage of MCER is its ability to enhance emotion understanding when the emotional polarity conveyed by text alone is insufficient \cite{lian2023gcnet}.
+In such cases, the model can leverage visual cues (e.g., facial expressions) and acoustic signals (e.g., tone of voice) to supplement and enrich the emotional representation \cite{10.1145/3503161.3548012, yin2023coco, 10314020, 10113198, wang2024automated}.
+As illustrated in Fig. \ref{fig:visandexm}(a), the text modality alone predicts the speaker's emotion to be ``Neutral", whereas the audio and visual modalities correctly predicts the speaker's emotion to be ``Sad", highlighting the limitations of relying solely on text in emotional context inference.
+Furthermore, to validate the effectiveness of multimodal fusion, we provide LR-GCN latent space visualizations for both unimodal and multimodal settings in Fig. \ref{fig:visandexm}(b) and (c).
+It is evident that the multimodal feature space yields better inter-class separation, especially among subtle emotions such as ``Neutral", ``Frustrated", and ``Sad", demonstrating superior discriminative capability.